Resident doctor rate card – 2002 terms and conditions for doctors working in Wales, NI and Scotland

 Guidance for nations

-This guidance is mainly applicable for junior doctors working in Northern Ireland, Scotland and Wales.
+This guidance is mainly applicable for resident doctors working in Northern Ireland, Scotland and Wales.

 Please note that the rate card has a limited lifespan.
 Due to current economic conditions, the BMA will update these rates from time to time.